Radiation Therapy

 - For palliative care to relieve symptoms like pain or difficulty breathing

 Radiation has often been used to treat early-stage cancers.
-Radiation oncologists now understand that radiation is also effective for later-stage cancers.
-It can slow down late-stage cancer so that it does not progress further.5
+Radiation oncologists now understand that radiation may also be an effective option for some later-stage cancers.
+It can slow down late-stage cancer in certain situations so that it does not progress further.5

 External beam radiation therapy (EBRT)